 What priority for investment, over the next 5 years, would you assign to these five broad categories?
-Rank 1 = most important; 6 = least important that forms the backbone of a multimodal system that links key recreation locations and amenities.
+Rank 1 = most important; 6 = least important

+There is strong support for a main trail system, that forms the backbone of a multimodal system that links key recreation locations and amenities.